st93642/pt-journal/docs/OLLAMA_SETUP.md

 ### Alternative Models

-You can use other models by adding them to the configuration:
+You can install any Ollama-compatible model:

 ```bash
 # Larger models (require more RAM)